Research Interests and Publications

 Why does our subjective experience of the world feel structured when, in fact, it is continuous?
 How do our internal and external states influence this structure?
 Research in the DuBrow lab seeks to understand how we learn the structure of our environments and how we use that structure to organize our memories and guide our decisions.
 Using neuroimaging methods, we investigate how neural representations can mirror the true structure of the external world, and, at the same time, distort that structure to achieve behavioral goals.
 By mapping between the brain and behavior, we hope to shed light on fundamental organizing principles in human cognition.

-Dr. DuBrow will be accepting new doctoral students for Fall 2019.
+Dr. DuBrow will be accepting new master's students for Fall 2019.

 Sols, I., DuBrow, S., Davachi, L., & Fuentemilla, L. (2017).
 Event boundaries trigger rapid memory replay of the prior event to promote their representation in long-term memory.
 Current Biology, 27(22), 3499-3504.